 Eligibility, HAMP Approval or Supporting Documents claims were false.
 A statute of limitations defense is an affirmative defense and BOA bears the burden of proof.
 La Grasta v.
 First Union Securities, Inc., 358 F.3d 840, 845 (11th Cir.
 2004).
-BOA has not shown that Plaintiff knew, or should have known, that the statements were false regarding HAMP's eligibility requirements or her HAMP approval.
-Additionally, BOA has failed to establish that Plaintiff knew, or should have known, the statute of limitations has not run with respect to the HAMP Eligibility, HAMP Approval or Supporting Documents claims.
+BOA has not shown that Plaintiff knew, or should have known, that the statements were false regarding HAMP's eligibility requirements or his HAMP approval.
+Additionally, BOA has failed to establish that Plaintiff knew, or should have known, the statute of he submitted to BOA were not actually stale.
+Thus, the statute of limitations has not run with respect to the HAMP Eligibility, HAMP Approval or Supporting Documents claims.

 Finally, with respect to the Inspection Fee Claim, the statute of limitations began to run when Plaintiff's account was charged.
 There is no reason that a diligent mortgagor would not and could not check his or her bank account and notice the fees.
 (Carmenates Order at 6).
-Plaintiff claims the inspection fees were last charged in 2011.
-(Doc. # 26 at \P 55).
-Therefore, Plaintiff's Inspection Fee Claim is barred by the statute of limitations and thus, is dismissed with prejudice.
+Plaintiff claims the inspection fees were last charged in 2015.
+(Doc. # 23 at $\P$ 55).
+Therefore, Plaintiff's Inspection Fee Claim is not barred by the statute of limitations.